Googolaire/mycfmg/README.md

 # mycfmg
-This My Consumer Finance Management Group
+This is My Consumer Finance Management Group  <a href="https://mycfmg.com">MYCFMG</a>